microsoft/TypeScript/doc/spec.md

 var z: typeof x;   // Use in a type query
 ```

-In the example above, ‘x’ is of type ‘number’, ‘y’ is of type ‘string’ because when used in an expression, ‘typeof’ produces a value of type string (in this case the string “number”), and ‘z’ is of type ‘number’ because when used in a type query, ‘typeof’ obtains the type of an expression.
+In the example above, 'x' is of type 'number', 'y' is of type 'string' because when used in an expression, 'typeof' produces a value of type string (in this case the string "number"), and 'z' is of type 'number' because when used in a type query, 'typeof' obtains the type of an expression.

 ## <a name="4.15"/>4.15 Binary Operators